microsoft/fast/specs/flyout/flyout.md

 - `visible` - boolean, toggle controlled by the author of whether or not the flyout is visible, defaults to undefined
 - `trap-focus` - boolean, whether or not to keep focus contained inside the Flyout, defaults to true
 - `target` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
-- `focus-target-on-close` - boolean, whether or not to focus back on to the _target element_ when the Flyout is closed, defaults to true
 - `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic, see *Position Options*
 - `delay` - number, milliseconds (ms) the time delay before the Flyout is shown once triggered
 - `aria-labelledby` - optional based on implementation**